 Excel offers extensive chart customization options.
-Selecting a chart displays the Chart Tools contextual tab, which contain all the tools necessary to customize your chart.
-Rightclicking a chart element displays a shortcut menu.
+Selecting a chart displays the Chart Tools contextual tab, which contains basic tools to customize your chart.
+For more control, press Ctrl+1 to display the Format dialog box for the selected elements.
+In addition, right-clicking a chart element displays a shortcut menu.

-You can easily create a free-floating chart by selecting the data to be charted and selecting one of the chart types from the Insert Charts group.
+You can easily create a free-floating chart by selecting the data to be charted and selecting one of the chart types from the Insert→Charts group.